Morning (8:30am – 12:00pm)

 Faculty: Farah Tanis, Black Women’s Blueprint; Nadiah Mohajir, HEART Women and Girls

-- Healing and Strategy Circle for Survivors of Child Sexual Abuse
+- Mirror Memoirs Institute: Survivors of Child Sexual Abuse Ending Rape Culture

 - Promoting IPV Prevention and Early intervention: Lessons from the Federal Home Visitation Improvement and Innovation Collaborative